prog4biol/pfb2019/problemsets/Python_05_problemset.md

 3. Open and print the reverse complement of each sequence in [Python_05.fasta](https://github.com/srobb1/pfb2017/blob/master/files/Python_05.fasta).
 Make sure to print the output in fasta format including the sequence name and a note in the description that this is the reverse complement.
 Print to STDOUT and capture the output into a file with a command line redirect '>'.

 4. Open the [FASTQ](https://en.wikipedia.org/wiki/FASTQ_format) file [Python_05.fastq](https://github.com/srobb1/pfb2017/blob/master/files/Python_05.fastq) and go through each line of the file.
 Count the number of lines and the number of characters per line.
 Have your program report the:
-         a. total number of lines
+    - total number of lines
-         b. total number of characters
+    - total number of characters
-         c. average line length
+    - average line length

 5. You are going to generate a couple of gene list that are saved in files, add their contents to sets, and compare them.